Brownster/licensescraper/README.md

 go build

 This will create an executable in the current directory that you can use as described in the Usage section.

+The license_scraper_test.go file contains tests for the license_scraper.go code.
+Let's look at two important test functions in it:

+    TestScrapeExpirationDaysRemaining: This test checks the ScrapeExpirationDaysRemaining function of the LicenseScraper class.
+A mock connector is created with paths to some sample XML files.
+The ScrapeExpirationDaysRemaining method is called on this mock connector.
+If the method returns an error, the test fails with an error message.
+For every metric returned by the method, the test prints the metric name, its value, and its labels​1​.

+    TestLicenseScraper: This test function checks the Scrape function of the LicenseScraper class.
+Similar to the previous test, it creates a mock connector with paths to sample XML files.
+The Scrape method is then called on this mock connector.
+If the method returns an error, the test fails with an error message.
+For every metric returned by the method, the test prints the metric name, its value, and its labels​1​.

+These tests are important for ensuring the functionality and correctness of the license scraper.
+They simulate the actual process the scraper would go through, but in a controlled testing environment.